Mayukh27/NeuroLearn/README.md

 - Multi-source video learning with YouTube, MP4, and URL support
 - Webcam attention monitoring with MediaPipe-backed scoring when ML dependencies are installed
 - Whisper transcription and FLAN-T5 question generation with dummy fallbacks for local demos
-- Cognitive Readiness Score (CSR) for adaptive difficulty selection
+- Cognitive Readiness Score (CRS) for adaptive difficulty selection
 - XP, streaks, badges, challenges, notifications, and leaderboard endpoints
 - PDF report generation and optional email delivery
 - Frontend fallback data mode when the backend is unavailable